mandeepmotan-ai/mandeepmotan-ai.github.io/web-dev/README.md

 ---

-✨ *These mini-projects are my way of experimenting with CSS and leveling up my front-end skills.*
+✨ *These mini-projects are my way of experimenting with web dev and leveling up my front-end and back-end skills.*